lecuk/lexCalculator/README.md

   5. Convertor converts tree to some data structure which can be read by calculator designed for that structure
   6. Calculator reads data and fastly performs calculations

-Why do we need to convert our syntax tree to byte code, you may ask?
+Why do we need to convert our syntax tree to some strange data structure (currently byte array of commands), you may ask?
 Because it will be calculated faster (i am planning to make a graph calculator using this library, so there will be a lot of cauculations)

 Sources:
   - https://youtu.be/eF9qWbuQLuw